 New technologies offer the possibility of opening the still-closed scrolls non-invasively thought a process called “Virtual Unwrapping” using micro-CT scanning and machine learning to reveal their hidden content.

-Introduce the new Getty exhibition associated with Buried by Vesuvius.
-What other organizations helped make this possible?
+Introduce the new Getty Museum exhibition associated with Buried by Vesuvius.

 We are hugely indebted to our partners in Italy: the National Archaeological Museum in Naples, the National Library of Naples, and the Archaeological Park of Herculaneum.